Unpacking the Global Change Assessment Model: what you need to know

 GCAM is a community model developed by researchers, engineers, and economists.
 They work together to simulate and analyse global changes in different systems.
 These include energy consumption, water, agriculture, land use, economy, and climate.

-GitHub plays a vital role in the development of GCAM.
+GitHub plays a vital role in development.
 It hosts the GCAM source code and documentation.
 This platform allows contributors to collaborate on its development and improvement.

 The GCAM community consists of experts from various fields.
 They contribute their knowledge and collaborate on refining the model.
 This helps in understanding the complex interactions between different systems.